-Wildfires are rapidly spreading across California, forcing thousands of residents and animals to flee.
+In November, wildfires rapidly spread across California, forcing thousands of residents and animals to flee.

-The Camp Fire near Sacramento has scorched more than 125,000 acres, and they are nowhere near containment.
-Firefighters are battling strong winds, low humidity and dry vegetation, elements that are causing the fires to spread so quickly.
+The Camp Fire near Sacramento scorched more than 153,000 acres over the course of several weeks.
+Firefighters battled strong winds, low humidity and dry vegetation, elements that caused the fires to spread so quickly.
 The fire is the deadliest in California's history after 88 died.

-As a result, residents had very little advanced warning to evacuate, and some had to leave their pets behind.
-Hundreds of animals and pets are in need of shelter, food and medical treatment.
+Residents had very little advanced warning to evacuate, and some had to leave their pets behind.
+Nearly a month later, thousands of animals and pets are still in need of shelter, food and medical treatment.

 From afar, it’s difficult to know how you can help, but there are concrete steps you can take:

-As of Nov.
-11, the North Valley Animal Disaster Group has taken in 1,365 animals in their shelters.
+The North Valley Animal Disaster Group (NVADG) has taken in more than 1,300 animals in their shelters.
 The organization has teams of rescue workers behind the fire lines rescuing wild animals and pets and providing food and water.
 These teams then transport the animals to areas outside the evacuation road-blocks where other teams take the animals to veterinarians who are ready and eager to help.
 They are asking for monetary donations through their website or by mailing a check to NVADG, PO Box 441, Chico, CA 95927.